-Studies done by Colorado State University have shown that provided the same method of attraction, bats are still less likely to set up residence in homes that are in suburban and urban areas when compared to rural areas.
-But, the positive ecological impact bats have on all of these areas is extremely important, so if you live in a suburban or urban area attracting bats to your home is of special importance.
+Studies done by Colorado State University have shown that provided the same method of attraction, bats are still less likely to set up residence in areas that are in suburban and urban areas when compared to rural areas.
+But, the positive ecological impact bats have on all of these areas is extremely important, so if you live in a suburban or urban area attracting bats to your garden is of special importance.

-The first step in attracting bats to your home requires an understanding of what bats need in their everyday lives.
+The first step in attracting bats to your yard requires an understanding of what bats need in their everyday lives.
 Because the bats that live in the US are primarily insectivores and feed at night, attracting insects that are active at night is critical if you want to attract bats to your home.
 Here’s how to attract more insects to your yard at night:

-- Bats eat lots and lots of bugs, and bugs need to eat.
+- Bats eat lots and lots of bugs.
 This is probably the most overlooked and important aspect of attracting lots of bats.
 This means adding night-blooming plants to your landscape is essential.
 These night bloomers bloom at night so they can be pollinated by night insects - most notably moths.
 Moths are a bat favorite and a staple in their diets.
 Lots of gardeners report seeing moths among their annual devil’s trumpets (datura), as well as brugmansia (you can grow these as landscape plants in the south, but they make great tropical potted plants everywhere else).
 Try adding some potted night blooming plants like datura, Brugmansia, yucca, jessamine, butterfly bushes, lavender, rosemary and evening primrose to your deck, or among your perennial borders to attract lots of bat food.